mahtab2003/Xera/README.md

 - Add additional features modules (Pending).
 - Migration from CI-3 to CI-4 (Additional support for PHP 8.x) (Pending).
 - Built-in community forum for Xera (Pending).

-### 🤝 Contribute
-Do you want to test your coding skills and want to contribute to Xera?
-Just fork this repository and upload your perks.
-Once done open a pull request and we will merge it after testing.

 ### 👍Like Xera?
 If you like project Xera please donate [here](https://xera.eu.org/DONATE.md).